 Both SAP and Oracle claim that they have solutions for all sized businesses who are interested in growing.
 While that may be true, the price point is going to be prohibitive for 3 people working from a garage.
 The software is worth it for rapidly expanding businesses with lots of moving parts like procurement, supply chain, and multiple locations.
 SAP vs Oracle is far and away the longest running and most contentious of ERP battles in the Tier I ERP vendor space for large multinational enterprise companies, and so this review will focus primarily on the enterprise versions of the software.

-Common Features for SAP vs. Oracle Enterprise Resource Planning
+What are the Common Features for SAP vs. Oracle Enterprise Resource Planning?

 Both of these ERP offerings have a highly financial focus.
 Many of the common features are accounting and reconciliation-based financial software that includes features to streamline the upkeep of records, consolidation across departments and locations, and integration of sales and procurement from the entire supply chain.